 This beautiful natural structure has inspired artists for decades, for example in the design for Hallgrímskirkja.
 In Skaftafell you can choose between a couple of hiking trails through beautiful scenery leading to this magnificent waterfall.
 And getting to Skaftafell is easy, just drive the south coast along road no. 1.
 From Reykjavík it's at least a 4 hour drive (but you'll want to stop on the way to admire other waterfalls - so take your time and spend the night in Skaftafell or nearby!)

 And these are just the tip of the iceberg – you can find countless other waterfalls all over Iceland.
-It’s hard to pick out a favourite waterfall, but each Icelander has one, and perhaps you can tell us which one you like the most here in the comments below...
+It’s hard to pick out a favourite waterfall, but each Icelander has one.

 Here is a map of Iceland that shows you where the most popular, the most impressive, the tallest and the most picturesque waterfalls can be found in the country.
 But note, this is not an exhaustive list as there are countless other ones!